MohamedTarekMetwally/interest_calculator/README.md

-# interest_calculator
+# interest calculator

-A new Flutter application.
+A new Flutter application for interest calculation.

 ## Getting Started